Liberty State Park

+The park is the largest in Jersey City, the largest urban park in the state, the most visited New Jersey state park and one of the most visited state parks in the United States with approximately 4.5 million visitors each year as of 2025.

+The main part of the park is bordered by water on three sides: on the north by the Morris Canal Big Basin and on the south and east by Upper New York Bay.
+The New Jersey Turnpike Newark Bay Extension, which is part of I-78, marks its western perimeter.

 Geography

 Communipaw Cove is part of the 36 acre state nature preserve in the park and is one of the few remaining tidal salt marshes along the Hudson River estuary.

-The Interpretive Center, designed by architect Michael Graves, is part of the preserve.
+The Nature Center, designed by architect Michael Graves, is part of the preserve.
 To the west lies the Interior Natural Area, which is off limits to the public and is being allowed through natural processes to recover from environmental abuse.